Camila Escribens

-Camila Escribens is a Peruvian beauty pageant titleholder who was crowned Miss Peru 2023, and also represented Peru at Miss Universe 2023 she placed in the Top 10 finalist, in El Salvador.
+Camila Namie Escribens is a Peruvian model and former beauty pageant titleholder who was crowned Miss Peru 2023, and represented Peru at Miss Universe 2023 in San Salvador, El Salvador.
+She finished as a top 10 finalist.

 Pageantry

 Miss Perú 2019

-Escribens represented the Peruvian community in the United States as Miss Peru USA at Miss Perú 2019, on October 21, 2018, in Fresno, California.
-She became the first runner-up in the contest and earned the title of "Miss Grand Peru 2019".
+On October 21, 2018, Escribens represented Comunidad USA at Miss Perú 2019.
+She finished as the first runner-up and earned the title of Miss Grand Peru 2019, earning the right to represent Peru at Miss Grand International 2019.